writetome51/batch-loader/README.md

     batchCalculator: {
         itemsPerBatch: number;
         currentBatchNumber: number;
         currentBatchNumberIsLast: boolean;
         set_currentBatchNumber_basedOnPage: (pageNumber: number) => void;
     },
         // Tells `dataSource` what batch to fetch.

     batchContainer: { data: any[] }
-        // `batchContainer` is injected so it can be accessed by a paginator outside of this class.
+        // `batchContainer` is injected so it can be manipulated outside of this class.
 )
 ```
 </details>